Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 2. Drain two 15-ounce cans of peaches in syrup and transfer the peaches to a large bowl.

-3. Add 1 cup of brown sugar, 2 tablespoons of lemon juice, and 1 teaspoon of lemon zest to the canned peaches.
+3. Add the brown sugar, 2 tablespoons of lemon juice, and 1 teaspoon of lemon zest to the canned peaches.
 Gently stir to combine, allowing the flavors to meld.

 4. In a separate bowl, whisk together 1 cup of all-purpose flour, 1 cup of granulated sugar, 1 teaspoon of baking powder, and a pinch of salt.